Kaleidosium/md/_posts/2020-02-26-foss-is-cool.md

 ### Stop the Source Begging

 Seriously, just stop.
 I don't even know how to write this down, begging for people's source code that they worked hard on is just petty.
 I have no problem if they release the code after a beg, but if you do it _multiple_ times, it gets annoying and they probably don't want to open it even more.
-Case in point CEMU until recently had been a closed-source project.
+Case in point CEMU until recently had been a closed-source project and its developers have reported high amounts of harassment from a minority of people asking them why it wasn't FOSS already.